Google Summer of Code – Project List

 LibreCube is applying for the Google Summer of Code (GSoC) program this year!

-Most projects (unless mentioned otherwise) require at least a basic knowledge of Python language.
-Some basic experience with Git is also needed.
+• Most projects require at least a basic knowledge of Python language.
+Basic experience with Git is also needed.

 Project Size: 350 hours